nmwsharp/potpourri3d/README.md

 - `MeshVectorHeatSolver.compute_log_map(v_ind)` compute the logarithmic map centered at the given source vertex
   - `v_ind` index of the source vertex

-### Mesh Geodesic Paths
+### Mesh Geodesics Paths

 Use [edge flips to compute geodesic paths](https://nmwsharp.com/research/flip-geodesics/) on surfaces.
+These methods take an initial path, loop, or start & end points along the surface, and straighten the path out to be geodesic.

-These methods are especially useful when you want the path itself, rather than the distance.
-These routines use an iterative strategy which is quite fast, but note that it is not guaranteed to generate the globally-shortest geodesic (they sometimes find some other very short geodesic instead).
+This approach is mainly useful when you want the path itself, rather than the distance.
+These routines use an iterative strategy which is quite fast, but note that it is not guaranteed to generate a globally-shortest geodesic (they sometimes find some other very short geodesic instead if straightening falls into different local minimum).

 <img src="https://github.com/nmwsharp/potpourri3d/blob/master/media/elephant_geodesic.jpg" height="400">